 - Give your users free access in exchange for vital customer information

-- Utilize influencers to reposition your brand and reach a new audience
+- Utilise influencers to reposition your brand and reach a new audience

 - Change your name and logo to better brand your content

-- Use street art to add flavor to your company
+- Use street art to add flavour to your company

 - Empower individuals within your company to empower your brand